 You can probably guess where it comes in our pick of the best gaming headsets, right?

+After a short demo with an early HyperX Cloud Alpha headset at Gamescom last year I was ready to call it the new king of gaming headphones.
 The old HyperX Cloud has been my headset bae since Kingston took the excellent QPad QH-90 design, slapped a new badge on it, and tweaked the bass response just so.
 And no matter what they did in the intervening years, the HyperX engineers were unable to improve on the mix of audio quality and fantastic price.

 Where HyperX have updated the basic headset design they've done so by listening to the feedback from the community.
 So they’ve given the bass response a bit of a boost, made the frame broader to cope with wider skulls, added breathable ear-cups, and provided detachable cables too.